madetech/handbook/guides/cloud/aws_sandbox.md

  3. Test with `aws-vault exec madesso -- aws sts get-caller-identity`
  4. This pops open a browser where you need to login to create a session.
  5. Run any CLI based command in the same way e.g `aws-vault exec madesso -- terraform apply`

+# Devops Pairing Interviews Account
+This is a seperate account for use in devops pairing exersises.

+This accout diffrers in two ways from the main sandbox:
+- It allows the creation of iam users.
+- It **deletes all resouces inside it every day!**

+## Access
+Only employes that are conductiong devops pairing interviews will be given acess

+1. Request you user account to be added to the `DevopsPairingInterviewer` group in the #cop-cloud Slack channel.